 Tours and adventure activities

-The safety standards you might expect of tour operators are not always met, especially for adventure sports such as diving and yachting.
+Tour operators don’t always follow recommended maintenance standards and safety precautions, especially for adventure sports such as diving and yachting.
 Sufficient life jackets and adequate safety equipment may not be provided.
-Recommended maintenance standards and safety precautions may not be observed.

 Beach and land access